paolodelia99/Lagrange/_posts/2021-04-03-coding-a-smart-contract-with-vyper.markdown

 `total_paid` is a state variable that is permanently stored in the contract storage.
 They are declared outside of the body of any functions, and initially contain the default value for their type.
 State variables are accessible in function via the `self`-object.

-Here functions have the same exact Python syntax, and they are executable units of code within contracts.
+Here functions have the same Python syntax, and they are executable units of code within contracts.
 Functions may be called internally (using the `@internal` annotation) or externally (using the `@external` annotation) depending on their visibility.

 For defining your own data types in Vyper there aren't classes but just like in the C programming language you can use Structs.
 Here's how we can define a `Transaction` with a `struct`: